 Research confirms that mentorships have significant positive effects on young people in a variety of social, academic or work situations.
 Mentorship relationships connect young people to social, emotional, and personal growth opportunities.

-The CCAM pairs young, aspiring artists with an experienced local artist and pushes the importance of the artistic process over a period of five months culminating in an exhibit at the Art Base.
+CCAM pairs young, aspiring artists with an experienced local artist and explores the importance of the artistic process over a period of five months culminating in an exhibit at the Art Base.
 CCAM is designed for sophomore, junior, and senior high school students.
 Mentee and mentor work together to establish effective lines of communication, problem solve, and create art.
 CCAM is competitive and requires an application process.
-The mentorship is paid, totaling $500 in bi-monthly increments over a five-month period, in addition to a $100 supply stipend.
-The program culminates in an exhibition in the Charles J. Wyly Gallery at the Art Base to open on April 23, 2021.
+The program culminates in an exhibition in our gallery at the Art Base to open on April 22, 2022.

 Generously sponsored by Richard Carter.